mstfy/spm-to-xcframework/README.md

  `--output`: represents the output path where xcframeworks will be created.
 If omitted current directory is taken.
  `--enable-library-evolution`: This option enables library evolution for xcframeworks.
 With this they can be used with future swift compilers.
  `--platforms ios simulator`: Specifies which platforms will be supported by xcframeworks.
 For now only iphone and iphone simulator supported.

+## Limitations
+For now only the packages that has swift code supported.
+Binary packages and objective-c packages are not supported.